On the convergence of Kac-Moody Eisenstein series: Introduction

 The condition on $\lambda$ is precisely the Godement range, and appears in the classical theory \cite{LA1}.
 Property~\ref{conj} and hence the conclusions of Theorem~\ref{thm-intro} hold for all $G$ of rank $2$ (Proposition \ref{prop-rank2}), as well when the Cartan matrix is symmetric and has sufficiently large entries (Proposition \ref{prop-generic}).
 However, Property~\ref{conj} is not true for all Kac--Moody root systems -- it even fails in the finite-dimensional Example \ref{counterex}.

 Though a Godement condition is very natural on the spectral parameter, it is not clear what the full range of absolute convergence of $E_\lambda(g)$ is in the variable $g$.
-Theorem~\ref{thm-intro} adopts a Tits cone constraint, one which naturally occurs in the literature when studying simpler sums, e.g., in the Lemma of Looijenga \cite{Lo} (see also \cite[\S10.6]{K}) quoted in Lemma~\ref{lo}.
+Theorem~\ref{thm-intro} adopts a Tits cone constraint, one which naturally occurs in the literature when studying simpler sums, e.g., in the Lemma of Looijenga \cite{Lo} (see also \cite[\S10.6]{K}) quoted in Lemma~\ref{lo}, which corresponds to $g$ in the set $UA_{\mathfrak C}K$.
+The extension to the domain $\Gamma UA_\mathfrak{C}K$ -- which Proposition \ref{nonstable} shows is in fact larger -- comes from the $\Gamma$-invariance in (\ref{formaldefofEis}).

 In order to prove Theorem~\ref{thm-intro} we consider the constant term $E^\sharp_\lambda(g)$ of the series $E_\lambda(g)$, which is computed by the Gindikin--Karpelevich formula, and establish its absolute convergence in Theorem~\ref{3.3}.
 This is achieved by using Looijenga's Lemma and the observation that $M^{\ell (w)} c(\lambda, w)$ is bounded for any fixed $M>0$, as $w$ varies over the Weyl group $W$.
 Here the function $c(\lambda, w)$ is the product of ratios of the Riemann $\zeta$-function defined in (\ref{eee}).
 Unlike Theorem~\ref{thm-intro}, which assumes Property~\ref{conj}, Theorem~\ref{3.3} and its almost-everywhere convergence Corollary~\ref{cor} hold for {\it all} symmetrizable $G$.